 About the Trails

 As you enter the park, the trailhead to the Granite Point Trail is right near the ranger station.
-This trail begins as the Carmelo Meadow Trail and weaves through pine trees for 0.3 miles and then becomes Granite Point Trail, which actually runs along the sea cliff and is 0.36 miles long.
-During these area the trail is packed dirt with some minor dips.
-This trail is not a loops so once it becomes non accessible you have to turn around.
-The pathway at the Sea Lion Point Trail is also packed dirt and basically level.
+This trail begins as the Carmelo Meadow Trail and weaves through pine trees for 0.3 miles and then becomes Granite Point Trail along the sea cliff and is 0.36 miles long.
+During this area, the trail is packed with dirt with some minor dips.
+This trail is not a loop so once it becomes non-accessible you have to turn around.
+The pathway at the Sea Lion Point Trail is also packed with dirt and is basically level.
 The Sea Lion Point Trail is in between the two other accessible trails and is .04 miles long.
-This loop trails takes you again to this beautiful California coastline where you can soak in the ocean breezes.
+This loop trail takes you again to this beautiful California coastline where you can soak in the ocean breezes.

 All three of these trails are filled with wildlife, like sea lions.
 At the beginning of the accessible trails are trail indicators, explaining the trail length, width, surface make-up, and grade for the wheelchair hiker.
 Only one sometimes two handicapped spots are available at these trailheads, so picking less crowded times to visit promotes a better chance to get the handicapped spot.
 Picnic areas and wheelchair friendly restrooms are near trailheads or close by.